mixu3666/mixu3666.github.io/_posts/2018-10-31-Probability-of-Sitting-in-the-Assigned-Seat.md

 If the first passenger took the second passenger's seat (the probability is $1/N$), how to relate this situation to a smaller poblem?
 This is the *crux* of the problem.
 The first passenger's seat is in the remaining $N-1$ seats.
 We relabel it as second passenger's seat.
 Under this manipulation, we construct a smaller problem of $N-1$ passenger.

 If the first passenger took the third passenger's seat (the probability is $1/N$), how to relate this situation to a smaller poblem?
 In this case, the second passenger takes his own seat.
 The first passenger's seat is in the remaining $N-2$ seats.
 We relabel it as third passenger's seat.
+Under this manipulation, we construct a smaller problem of $N-2$ passenger.

 ...

+If the first passenger took the $(N-1)$-th passenger's seat (the probability is $1/N$), how to relate this situation to a smaller poblem?
+In this case, the second to $(N-2)$-th passenger take their own seat.
+The first passenger's seat is in the remaining 2 seats.
+We relabel it as $(N-1)$-th passenger's seat.
+Under this manipulation, we construct a smaller problem of 2 passenger.

+If the first passenger took the $N$-th passenger's seat (the probability is $1/N$), the last passenger can not take his own seat.

 $$